 “Loving yourself is like listening to one of your favorite songs.
 The undivided attention you give it feels like a walk in the park on a beautiful sunny day.” ― Nikida Taste

 We resonate with the quality of a song because we are also vibration and frequency.
 These frequencies affect not only our mood but our physiology.
 We have some ways of controlling this through the practice of what we call spiritual exploration.
-Some of these practices are excellent for raising your vibrational frequency.
-If we can learn to use music as a tool, we can access doors of awareness to help us on our path of development.
+S

 “The smallest component of the human molecule is a vibration – the equivalent to a musical note.
 Taking the time to learn more self-awareness at this level creates life experiences beyond that of all the greatest symphonies ever heard” ― Gary Hopkins